 To me this place was sacred ground.
 I could not help my romantic inclinations from getting the better of me.
 Cicero himself studied in Athens as a youth in 79 B.C. and certainly would have attended lectures here.
 So did countless other great names.
 Cicero recalls these memories fondly in the opening part of Book V of On Moral Ends.
 The following thoughts I turned over in my mind as I walked the grounds and studied the ancient stones beneath my feet.

 O stones, ye have here rested three and twenty centuries!
-Ye sturdily kept a continent’s foundation when Europe was young; ye heard the laughter of youth, the please of truth’s seekers, and the disputations of the great; ye have witnessed the Master speak of the Divine Forms, and of the secrets of their emanations; ye knew Aristotle in his noble prime, and felt the learned perambulations of Speusippus, Xenocrates, Polemo, and a hundred other names now lost in time’s swirling mists; and ye laughed at the follies of empires and kings.
+Ye sturdily kept a continent’s foundation when Europe was young; ye heard the laughter of youth, the pleas of truth’s seekers, and the disputations of the great; ye have witnessed the Master speak of the Divine Forms, and of the secrets of their emanations; ye knew Aristotle in his noble prime, and felt the learned perambulations of Speusippus, Xenocrates, Polemo, and a hundred other names now lost in time’s swirling mists; and ye laughed at the follies of empires and kings.
 Speak, ye stones, and say what secret lieth within ye!

 But there was no reply, of course.
 As I walked through the place, the bees still hummed, the birds still tweeted and chirped, and the groves still rioted with tangled trees and bushes.
 Life has inherited the Academy; its stones speak not, but the living envelop them, and speak for them in their own animated and reverential tones.
 And so we may say that the Academy is, in its own way, still alive.
 I walked back to my hotel, and reflected much on these things.